josejalvarezm/cv-ai-agent/aws-blog-posts/Evolution-Series/03-hybrid-deployment-terraform-cloudformation.md

 *Infrastructure as code isn’t one‑size‑fits‑all.
 This post shows how Terraform and CloudFormation can coexist — balancing portability with native AWS features.
 Hybrid deployment patterns let teams evolve without lock‑in, while still staying at £0/month within the free‑tier.*

+> **Update (December 2025):** This post documents the original hybrid approach.
+> The system has since evolved to **pure Terraform** across all 7 Terraform Cloud
+> workspaces.
+See [Part V: Terraform Multi-Cloud](https://blog.{YOUR_DOMAIN}/blog/gcp-cv-analytics-4) for the current architecture.
+> The migration eliminated CloudFormation entirely, consolidating all infrastructure
+> in Terraform Cloud for simpler disaster recovery and consistent tooling.

 ## Contents

 - [Contents](#contents)